by Nathan Fry

-But the difference between Pride and most of the stories you'll hear on draft night is that while he plays for a team located nearly 700 miles away from his alma mater, Notre Dame, playing for the Panthers didn't force him to move more than a two hour's drive from his hometown of Greer, South Carolina.
+But the difference between Pride and most of the stories you'll hear on draft night is that while he plays for a team located nearly 700 miles away from his alma mater, Notre Dame, playing for the Panthers won't force him to move more than a two hour's drive from his hometown of Greer, South Carolina.

-One of the most influential bonds for Pride is his father, with whom he shares his name.
+One of the most influential figures for Pride is his father, with whom he shares his name.
 The connection between the two goes as far as the number that he wears for Carolina: 25.